VANRao-Stack/cantorProject/README.md

 In this project we have used the approach introduced by Maziar Raissi, Paris Perdikaris and George Em Karniadakis in their paper, Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations (see citations at the bottom).

+### Contributions
+The approach mentioned here is heavily based on the code I found [here](https://github.com/okada39/pinn_wave).
+I mostly added GPU utilization as well as first order optimizers for faster convergence.

 ## Table of Content

 * [Library](#library)